-We performed a forensic investigation into the design/ construction/ materials issues, as well as the thermal cycling of the refractory components.
-This included:
+This forensic investigation involved the design/ construction/ materials issues, as well as the thermal cycling of the refractory components, which included:

 - Review of design and engineering of the basic oven process